 All of the songs on The Crazoids - Real World album run like a social commentary about living right in the middle of the millennial shift at the end of the twentieth century with humanity coming to a frenetic crescendo.
 They are snapshots of different aspects of modern 80's life looked at with a sense of fun, humour and irony.
 Obviously, now post-internet, many are a bit out of date with terms like "megabytes" instead of "terabytes", "floppy disks" instead of "hard drives", "10k watches" instead of "10 gig watches" and "laser discs" instead of "blue-ray discs", but when listened to from the perspective of 1980, before PCs and the internet, they are actually quite futuristic and visionary.
 Some still are - we're not living on the moon, yet!

 An important influence to mention, other than various mind-altering experiences, is the book Intelligence Agents by Timothy Leary.
 It was the first real opening-up for Jay as a young adult and it had a big impact on many of his lyrics and songs and the way he approached life at that time.
-Jay actually sent some songs to Tim Leary requesting (and receiving) permission to reprint anything from the book Intelligence Agents and Tim wrote back "I wonder why you are fusing your sounds and ideas with others.
+Jay actually sent some songs to Tim Leary requesting (and receiving!) permission to reprint anything from the book Intelligence Agents and Tim wrote back "I wonder why you are fusing your sounds and ideas with others.
 Harmony with others, being in tune.
 Fusion is the only way to increase intelligence beyond the scope of your own neurology.
 Best of luck."
 (Click image to open bigger in a new window)

 It should be briefly mentioned that Jay, Paul and Samantha all met at a vegetarian restaurant called And Now For Something Completely Different in Chatswood in 1977.
 This restaurant and venue had live music 6 nights a week and was a meeting place and melting pot for many of Sydney's (and Australia's!) leading up-and-coming musicians.
 Jay worked as a waiter, cook and then manager and Paul performed and did live mixing for other musicians.
 Jay actually played drums in Paul's band Elements for 6 weeks when his new drummer was delayed in Melbourne.
 Jay already knew all the songs and coloured his hair bright pine-lime green for the gigs.